 What will be the state of the NHS in 2 years?
 Should we take a health insurance?

 Education is already so expensive in this country.
 What will it become?
 Will some universities close down because of the loss of EU funding?
 What about high schools, primary schools?
 Did they get (in)direct EU funding?
 Will my son be able to get a good education?
 Will he be able to go to university if he wants to?

 Should we move country now, while our money is still worth something and our son hasn’t started school yet, and give him another chance at a stable life somewhere else?
 Should we wait, to avoid a stressful move and just in case it isn’t that bad, and see how things go – not buying and not moving forward, everything frozen for now?

-I would like for my son to have a stable life, to grow up with the same people, not like I did.
+I would like for my son to have a stable life, to grow up with the same people.
 A good school, a good house.
-Not moving all the time.
 A chance for a good education, friends, health care… We were doing what we could for that, and it feels like it might have all been thrown away without us having a say in it.

 “There is nothing stable in the world; uproar’s your only music.”